TavareSJhonatan/Ola-Mundo/README.md

  Repositório criado no dia 30/11/2024, do curso em vídeo do professor Gustavo Guanabara

- Essa adicionei diretamente do site.
+ Essa linha adicionei diretamente do site.